Flood Frequency Information

 Flood information is available in an Access database.
 Please email us if you are interested in receiving a copy.

 Potomac River at Wisconsin Ave (Washington DC) is a new forecast point and has been added to all of our flood sections.
 The major flood stage at this point is 10 feet.
-It wasaccidently listed at 8 feet and is currently being corrected.
+It was accidently listed at 8 feet and has been corrected.
 Due to a different datum, we might be lowering the flood crests by 1 foot during the period of 1877 - 1924.
 However more research needs to be done at this time.

 After further research, we have combined the Feb 13, 1918 and Feb 15-16, 1918 flood into one event.